overflowerror/Pensieve/README.md

 Oh, and it's prodected with a symetric encryption from GPG (should be AES-128 or something similar strong).

+## Setup

+Just execute `./dependencies.sh` to check for required programms.

 ## Usage

 ```